Vyral/base-template/_posts/2019-06-02-the-6-personal-perspectives-to-live-by-in-your-life--business.md

 {% include pullquote.html %}

-**The secret to success is implementing the six personal perspectives into your life and business.** I did this very thing and, over the course of five years, I’ve been able to double my production.
-These are the six personal perspectives:&nbsp;
+**The secret to success is implementing the Six Personal Perspectives into your life and business.** I did this very thing and, over the course of five years, I’ve been able to double my production.
+These are the Six Personal Perspectives:&nbsp;

 * Working daily on self-mastery&nbsp;
 * Focusing on what matters most, or following the 80/20 principle